2ndSightLab/ai-tracker/mistake-tracker.md

 BTW I am using a direct anthropic account to avoid any cross-cloud shenanigans.

+--

+Wow so far not impressed.
+I asked what changes I need to make to configure existing projects that work with Kiro to work with Claude.
+For some reason Claude thought it needed to read the whole projects directory that has hundreds of projects in it to solve that problem.
+I wonder how many tokens that would have wasted.
+I stopped it after just seeing what it was trying to do.
+For some reason it was looking at files that define varaibles.
+Why?

+I had already researched this so I stopped it and told it it didn't need that directory and told it to change a specific file.

+So here's where it gets interesting.
+It recommended code to delete the kiro files - and the .git directory?!?!
+What.

+Yeah no. So I had to explicitly tell it don't you just need a Claude.md file and that's it?
+Can't you just add that file to every project when initialized and tell it to follow the instructions in the existing readme?
+Oh yeah...you're right...

+So next I tell it to give me the code to do that and copy a sample Claude md into the project the same way the Kiro project code works.

+So I burned like 10,000 tokesn for 3 lines of code in two files.

 # 2026-08-12 - 11:22 PM

 It's been a frustrating few days.
 Things that seem like they should be simple are overly complicated.
 I slowed the token burn but still used up my tokens [credits] in three days.
 Bottom line: AI models are not good at parallel processing.
 Said it before and I'll say it again.